ManavGanesh/Trading-Strategy/README.md

 ## Future Improvements
 The model is very simple and can be made more complex to improve performance.
 Using more complex and 'deeper' models like RNNs/LSTMs would definitely yield better results.
 External factors like S&P 500 and other factors also affect market price movements and should be taken into consideration while trying to implement a trading strategy.
 The feature engineering can also be improved to generate and use better indicators for trading.
 Intra-day trading could also be implemented to improve profits by increasing the frequencey of trading.
-Keeping track of price movements every few minutes would significantly increasse the number datapoints and improve the model
+Keeping track of price movements every few minutes would significantly increasse the number datapoints and improve the model.